fotisskal/loopcv_lang/README.md

 2. Install Polyglot

+    - For Linux
-    - For Linux (requires numpy and libicu-dev if not already installed):
+        - Requires numpy, libicu-dev, pycld2, pyicu and morfessor if not already installed, but would 1st check running command below as standalone.
         - pip install polyglot

     - For MacOS: